tannenberg/comparative-kids/readme.md

-This is an app that fetches my childhood weight and height data,
+This is an app that fetches my childhood weight and height data from a google spreadsheet.
+Its purpose is to make my kids aware of their potential shortcomings, and to mitigate the damage from when I inevitably lose their paper booklets from the health center containing all their data.